uihilab/HydroLang-Models/models/README.md

 >
 ```

-To run a specific simulation, A JSON type steering file that contains information about the model, functions to be used as well as any further implementation must be declared and called within the script running the HTML file.
+A JSON-type steering file containing details on the model, the methods to be utilized, and any additional implementation must be declared and called within the script running the HTML file in order to execute a particular simulation.
+The simulations will proceed as planned after the model's global variables are set and the steering file is executed using the API through the console or a specified UI.

-An example of a steering file should contain the following:
+A steering file should contain the following:

 ```javascript
 {